meinstein/context2d/readme.md

 ##### width

 Type: `number`
-Default: `window.innerWidth`
+Default: Root element's `offsetWidth`

 The canvas width.

 ##### height

 Type: `number`
-Default: `window.innerHeight`
+Default: Root element's `offsetHeight`

 The canvas height.

 ##### rootElement

-Type: `HTMLElement`
+Type: `string` | `HTMLElement`
 Default: `document.body`

-The element to which the canvas will be appended.
+The element or element ID to which the canvas will be appended.

 ### context2d.draw(param => void)